JialeTao/MTIA/README.md

 **2022.8.15:** Codes are released.

 ## **Environments**
-The model are trained on 8 Tesla V100 cards, pytorch vesion 1.6 and 1.8 with python 3.6 are tested fine.
+The model is trained on 8 Tesla V100 cards, pytorch vesion 1.6 and 1.8 with python 3.6 are tested fine.
 Basic installations are given in requiremetns.txt.

     pip install -r requirements.txt